What is Open-Source?

 If you’re not a programmer yourself, you might not necessarily see the harm in a closed-source software product.
 It sounds very safe.
-Nefarious hackers can’t put traps inside of a black box if they don’t have the key to it.
+Nefarious hackers can’t put traps inside a black box if they don’t have the key to it.
 However, closed-source projects have their own set of baked-in insecurities.
-A dangerous bug in closed source software can have a higher chance of remaining unnoticed.
-Or the development cycle in place can make for a lengthy and arduous process to kill that bug.
-Furthermore, there is a strong layer of security built into the open-source system: You might be able to see what everyone else is doing but they’re free to look at your work as well.
+A dangerous bug in closed-source software can have a higher chance of remaining unnoticed.
+The development cycle in place can make for a lengthy and arduous process to kill that bug.
+Furthermore, there is a strong layer of security built into the open-source system: You might be able to see what everyone else is doing, but they’re free to look at your work as well.

 Let’s bring these concepts of “open” and “closed” sources into the real world and see what it means for the software.
 If you’ve spent any time on a computer, you have no doubt interacted with both types of software.

 The most famous examples of proprietary (that’s the fancy way of saying closed-source) software are Microsoft Windows and macOS.
-The two most popular operating systems on the market that are both kept inside of black boxes.
+The two most popular operating systems on the market, are both kept inside black boxes.
 You are probably using one of these two to access your favorite open-source software like the web browser Firefox, VLC’s media player, Blender, Mozilla Thunderbird, Reddit, or Moodle.

-Or you might be reading this on an Android phone which is running the open-source operating system Linux behind the screen.
+Or you might be reading this on an Android phone that is running the open-source operating system Linux behind the screen.

 It can be very daunting to find the software you need for a specific task, especially if you have to make this decision professionally.

-It might sound a bit cliche, but every company is unique.
+It might sound a bit cliché, but every company is unique.
 They have their own challenges, needs, and desires.
-A company with over 300 employees selling a popular product might need a very robust service desk to receive and handle hundreds of messages from their customers while a 5-person communication company is looking for a service desk system that is quick to use with their more modest portfolio of clients.
+A company with over 300 employees selling a popular product might need a very robust service desk to receive and handle hundreds of messages from its customers — While a 5-person communication company is looking for a service desk system that is quick to use with their more modest portfolio of clients.

 When selecting software solutions and tools for your activity, it is not unlikely that the “off the shelf” products you find come with a bunch of features you have no real need for or even more often, don’t quite do everything you need them to do.

 This is where open-source software products become very interesting.
 Because of its open nature, these products tend to have flexibility and adaptability built into them.
-Different collaborators might have different interests or desires reflected in the changes they make to a product or the entirely new products they built based on the ideas of another.
+Different collaborators might have different interests or desires, reflected in the changes they make to a product or the entirely new products they build based on the ideas of another.

 How Easy is it to Manage the Open-Source Software?

-Software evolves at an incredibly fast pace and the manner in which it is developed and used is evolving along with it.
-More than ever open-source software has become very accessible for people with very little technical knowledge.
+Software evolves at an incredibly fast pace, and how it is developed and used is evolving along with it.
+More than ever, open-source software has become very accessible for people with very little technical knowledge.
 You can easily find documentation and tutorials for more popular products.
 And the more people you have collaborating on a piece of software, the higher the chances are of finding good and clear how-tos for it.

 There’s rising popularity for this “new” way of handling your company’s tools.
 A company decides on a set of software products that fit together perfectly to cover each of their needs.